 Download Printable Summary of the Utah CRT Test

-SchoolTutoring Academy’s Utah Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship Utah State Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s Utah Tutoring Programs start with a ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship Utah State Tutoring Program is available to all North American students. which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 Understanding Utah CRT

 The State of Utah uses Criterion-Referenced Tests (CRT’s) for the state and federally mandated testing requirements.
 A Criterion-Referenced Test is an assessment that is based upon certain criteria, in this case the criteria being the curriculum that has been taught to students.
 The Curriculum that is used in Utah is called the Common Core Curriculum or Core Curricula.
 This serves as a framework for the teaching and learning in each subject area; there are Intended Learning Outcomes (ILO’s) within each subject.
 The assessments are developed to capture how a student is performing across the various Intended Learning Outcomes for each subject.

 Students taking the Criterion-Referenced Tests (CRT’s) are given scores in a couple ways.
 There is a scale score for how well a student performed on the test, the number of questions correct, which shows the content areas of correct and incorrect answers, the range of difficulty and the final scale score.
 The scale scores then translate into proficiency levels.

 The score at which one level moves to the next is called the “cut score.”
 The levels of proficiency that a student may attain on a Criterion-Referenced Tests (CRT’s) are Minimal, Partial, Sufficient and Substantial.